Home First Time Jobseekers Assistance Act: Your Ultimate Guide

 In this pursuit, all government agencies and instrumentalities, including government-owned and controlled corporations (GOCCs), local government units (LGUs), and government hospitals, shall abstain from collecting fees or charges from first-time job seekers as long as these fees or charges are relevant with the application form and the granting of licenses, proofs of identification, clearances, certificates, or other documents required for employment.

-What government documents are included in the First Time Jobseekers Assistance Act or RA 11261?
+Government Documents Included in the First Time Jobseekers Assistance Act

 Under this law, first-time job seekers will have free access to the following documents: